Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Conclusion

-Several limitations should be considered when interpreting these results.
-First, the analysis is based on a single national radar network and a relatively limited timespan.
-Second, the proposed framework assumes pure Lagrangian persistence and does not explicitly model growth, decay, or any other evolution of precipitation besides horizontal advection, potentially limiting the ability to disentangle true vertical motion differences from intensity evolution effects.
-Finally, motion fields at different altitude levels are estimated independently, without explicit physical constraints enforcing vertical consistency.
-This design choice contributes to the observed cell-splitting artifacts.
-We suggest that future work should employ vertically coupled or physically regularized estimators.
+The study has several limitations.
+It is based on a single regional dataset and assumes pure Lagrangian persistence without modeling intensity evolution.
+Additionally, motion fields are estimated independently across altitudes, without enforcing vertical consistency, contributing to observed artifacts.
+Future work should explore vertically coupled or physically constrained motion estimation.

-In conclusion, our results suggest that the Slovak radar dataset does not contain precipitation events in which independent altitude-wise motion field estimation yields a clear benefit for extrapolation nowcasting.
-While this does not imply that volumetric motion fields are universally uninformative as previous studies have demonstrated their utility in other climatic regimes, it does indicate that such situations are rare under the conditions examined in this study.
-However, other datasets from regions with more frequent and intense vertical wind shear and less vertical consistency during storms may be able to fully exploit the potential of volumetric motion estimation.

-More broadly, this study highlights the importance of critically assessing the practical value of three-dimensional data representations in AI-based precipitation nowcasting and meteorology in general.
-In scenarios where vertical coherence of horizontal motion is prevalent, the increased memory and computational cost of volumetric models may not be justified by marginal performance gains.